On the generalized Nash problem for smooth germs and adjacencies of curve singularities: The valuative partial order

 \begin{ex} Consider the deformation: of the singularity $E_6$.
 For $s\neq 0$ we get the singularity $A_4$.
 It is easy to check that the valuative inequality is not satisfied for the corresponding divisors for any contact order between them, so it is not possible to realize the adjacency with a deformation fixing the free points. \end{ex}

 All adjacencies between unimodal singularities\footnote{For the convenience of the reader, we recall the different names of the unimodal singularities.
 The \emph{parabolic} ones are $X_9=T_{2,4,4}=\tilde{E}_7=X_{1,0}$ and $J_{10}=T_{2,3,6}=\tilde{E}_8=J_{2,0}$.
 For the \emph{hyperbolic} singularities we use Arnold's notation (not the one in \cite{Bri}) with the following translation: $J_{2,i}=T_{2,3,6+i}$.
 We have also $X_{1,p}=T_{2,4,4+p}$ and $Y^1_{r,s}=T_{2,4+r,4+s}$.
 We use also Arnold's notations for the exceptional singularities.
 For the correspondence with the other name $S_{a,b,c}$, see \cite{Bri}.} were described in \cite{Bri}.
 All adjacencies between hyperbolic singularities $T_{a,b,c}$ are realizable by linear adjacencies as it was pointed out in \cite{Bri} (in this case $T_{a,b,c}\longrightarrow T_{\alpha,\beta,\gamma}$ if and only if $\alpha\leq a$, $\beta\leq b$, $\gamma\leq c$).
 On the contrary, not all adjacencies from exceptional to hyperbolic singularities are realizable fixing the free points as it is shown in figure \ref{fig:Arn_adj} and \ref{fig:Adj_uni}.
 In these two diagrams one can find all the adjacencies between unimodal singularities realised fixing the free points apart from the ones between hyperbolic singularities.
+The adjacency from $X_{1,1}$ to $E_8$ seems not to appear in the literature but it follows from the comparison of the Newton diagrams of their normal equations, criterion used in \cite{Arn}.

-We also list in Figure \ref{fig:Arn_adj} other adjacencies between some bimodal singularities that are realizable fixing the free points.
-The list is complete if we consider only singularities with Milnor number less or equal 16.
-One can compare with Arnold's list of classical adjacencies in \cite{Arn}.
-This list was already announced to be not complete.
-The adjacencies $Z_{11}\to E_8$, $Z_{17}\to E_{14}$, $W_{17}\to Z_{13}$ and $E_{19}\to J_{3,2}$ and $E_{20}\to J_{3,2}$ are not in Arnold's list and we couldn't find them in any other list of adjacencies (observe that the singularity $E_8$ is simple, $Z_{11}=S_{2,4,5}$, $Z_{13}=S_{2,4,7}$, $E_{14}=S_{2,3,9}$ and $J_{3,2}$ are unimodal and $Z_{17}$, $E_{19}$, $W_{17}$ and $Z_{17}$ are bimodal).
-They are realized by families fixing the free points.
-Here are some explicit examples:
+The adjacencies between bimodal singularities, between unimodal singularities and simple and between unimodal and bimodal are mainly described in Arnold where it is stated that the list is not complete.
+The list given in \cite{BBB} of adjacencies between bimodal singularities with Milnor number less or equal than $16$ is assumed to be more complete than the one in \cite{Arn}.
+We find that again almost all of these adjacencies can be realized by deformations fixing the free poitns.
+Those that are not, appear with dotted lines in Figure \ref{fig:Arn_adj}.
+The adjacencies $Z_{17}\to E_{14}$, $W_{17}\to Z_{13}$, $E_{19}\to J_{3,2}$ and $E_{20}\to J_{3,2}$ are in \cite{BBB} but not in Arnold's list.
+The one $Z_{11}\to E_8$ does not appear even in \cite{BBB} but it follows also from the comparison of the Newton diagrams of their normal equations, a criterium used in \cite{Arn}.
+They are all realizable by families fixing the free points.